-Due to funding regulations and restrictions we cannot accept non-funded trainees or trainees who would normally be charged overseas fees (http://www.bangor.ac.uk/ar/main/publications/documents/fee_status_form_dec_2007.pdf ).
-You can also find information about fee status regulations on the UKCISA website.
+Due to funding regulations and restrictions we cannot accept non-funded trainees or trainees who would normally be charged overseas fees.
+Please consult the fee status form ( https://www.bangor.ac.uk/student-administration/publications/documents/Fee-Status-Form-2017-En.pdf ).

 Travel costs will be paid from an agreed clinical base.
 Subsistence may also be available for overnight accommodation, either during placement or academic teaching blocks.